Inebriateduck/RedEye_Pipeline/README.md

 ### Running Scraper
 1. Load the Scraper.R script into your R instance
 2. On line 15, replace 'Input pathway' with your desired input *folder* pathway.
-3. on line 16, replace 'Output pathway' with your desired output *folder* pathway. **Note**: pathways must use "/" not "\", if you copy the pathway in windows you'll need to replace the "\" characters.
+3. on line 16, replace 'Output pathway' with your desired output *folder* pathway.
+  *Note: pathways must use "/" not "\", if you copy the pathway in windows you'll need to replace the "\" characters.*
 4. On lines 110 and 111, input the desired first and last initials
 5. On line 114, replace the "PMIDs_" with where you would like to begin naming the output file (This function preserves the base name of the file and adds a date to the output)
 6. Run the script (My preferred shortcut is Ctrl + Shift + Enter)